Cyclone Oscar

 Severe Tropical Cyclone Oscar was one of the worst tropical cyclones to affect Fiji.
 The system was first noted as a shallow depression on 23 February, while it was located to the north of Fiji's capital Suva.
-The system subsequently developed further as it moved westwards and was named as Tropical Cyclone Oscar during the next day.
-Over the next few days Oscar subsequently intensified as it moved westwards and gradually developed further and equivalent to a Category 3 severe tropical cyclone, on the modern day Australian tropical cyclone intensity scale during 27 February.
+The system subsequently developed further as it moved westwards and was named Oscar the next day.
+Oscar subsequently intensified as it moved westwards and gradually developed further on 27 February.
 The system subsequently turned and started to move south-eastwards towards Fiji.